-- The first open gay dance in the United Kingdom, organized by the Gay Liberation Front, was held at Kensington Town Hall.
+- The first open gay dance in the United Kingdom, organized by the Gay Liberation Front, is held at Kensington Town Hall.

 - The first gay march through London occurs.

-- Lesbians invaded the platform at the Women’s Liberation Conference, demanding recognition.
+- Lesbians demanding recognition invade the platform at the Women’s Liberation Conference.

-- The Gay Liberation Front Manifesto was published, and the first national ‘think-in’ was held.
+- The Gay Liberation Front Manifesto is published, and the first national “think-in” is held.

-- Oberlin Gay Liberation, an early lesbian, gay, and bisexual student organization in the United States was founded.
+- Oberlin Gay Liberation, an early lesbian, gay, and bisexual student organization in the United States, is founded.